victorbg91/gaze-tracking/README.md

-# smile-detection
+# gaze-tracking
-Training a neural network to detect a smile
+Model to track gaze position on a screen.